 Proxied accounts generally are intended to be used only by means of proxy accounts.
 That is, clients connect using a proxy account, then are mapped onto and assume the privileges of the appropriate proxied user.

 There are multiple ways to ensure that a proxied account cannot be used directly:

 Associate the account with the

 ACCOUNT LOCKoption when you create the account.
-See Section 220.127.116.11, “CREATE USER Syntax”.
+See Section 126.96.36.199, “CREATE USER Statement”.
 With this method, also include a password so that if the account is unlocked later, it cannot be accessed with no password.
 (If the

-validate_passwordcomponent is enabled, it will not permit creating an account without a password, even if the account is locked.
+validate_passwordcomponent is enabled, creating an account without a password is not permitted, even if the account is locked.
 See Section 6.4.3, “The Password Validation Component”.)

 Create the account with a password but do not tell anyone else the password.
 If you do not let anyone know the password for the account, clients cannot use it to connect directly to the MySQL server.

 represent a valid externally authenticated MySQL user, and

 -- grant PROXY to multiple accounts GRANT PROXY ON 'a' TO 'b', 'c', 'd'; -- revoke PROXY from multiple accounts REVOKE PROXY ON 'a' FROM 'b', 'c', 'd'; -- grant PROXY to an account and enable the account to grant -- PROXY to the proxied account GRANT PROXY ON 'a' TO 'd' WITH GRANT OPTION; -- grant PROXY to default proxy account GRANT PROXY ON 'a' TO ''@'';